Overview

 If you are an internationally educated nurse, Ontario offers programs designed to help you become eligible to practice here in a short time.

-Learn more about nursing in Ontario:
+Learn more about nursing and supports to become registered in Ontario:

 Education

-The following postsecondary institutions offer programs to help internationally educated nurses address any gaps in competencies in order to work as a nurse in Ontario.
+Postsecondary institutions offer programs to help internationally educated nurses address any gaps in competencies in order to work as a nurse in Ontario.

 Other supports for internationally educated nurses